Polar bear conservation: United States

+Legal advocacy has also played a major role in polar bear conservation, as environmental groups used litigation to push for the species to be listed as "threatened," which required the government to protect their habitat and develop official climate-science reports.
+This legal action connected polar bear survival directly to climate-policy decisions and helped shape conservation strategies.
+Organizations like the World Wildlife Fund also highlight how policy choices and greenhouse-gas regulation are now central to long term polar bear protection.

 The Marine Mammal Protection Act of 1972 afforded polar bears some protection in the United States.
 It banned hunting (except by indigenous subsistence hunters), banned importing of polar bear parts (except polar bear pelts taken legally in Canada), and banned the harassment of polar bears.
 On 15 May 2008, the United States Department of the Interior listed the polar bear as a threatened species under the Endangered Species Act, citing the melting of Arctic sea ice as the primary threat to the polar bear.
 It banned all importing of polar bear trophies.
 Importing products made from polar bears had been prohibited from 1972 to 1994 under the Marine Mammal Protection Act, and restricted between 1994 and 2008.
 Under those restrictions, permits from the United States Fish and Wildlife Service were required to import sport-hunted polar bear trophies taken in hunting expeditions in Canada.
 The permit process required that the bear be taken from an area with quotas based on sound management principles.
 Since 1994, hundreds of sport-hunted polar bear trophies have been imported into the U.S. In 2015, the U.S. Fish and Wildlife Service published a draft conservation management plan for polar bears to improve their status under the Endangered Species Act and the Marine Mammal Protection Act.